 The use of delegated authority and high risk delegated authority has increased substantially over the past few years.
 It should be noted that probation officers can only use delegated authority on offenders sentenced to probation under Structured Sentencing.
 Since driving while impaired (DWI) offenses are not sentenced under Structured Sentencing, probation officers supervising those offenders cannot use delegated authority on them.
 Instead, they must take those offenders back to court in order to address violations, which can take up to six months.
 The probation officer lacks the ability to respond immediately to probation violations, and some studies have indicated that immediate responses to violations may reduce recidivism among impaired driving offenders.
 In addition, having different rules for different offenders makes the probation officer's job more complicated as he or she has to use different case management strategies depending on the offender's offense.
-The Department is seeking statutory authorization to use delegated authority on driving while impaired (DWI) offenders.
+It should be noted the Department has sought statutory authorization to use delegated authority on DWI offenders in the past and it remains a priority.

 Delegated authority as examined in this section includes all responses to violations except for quick dips, which are analyzed separately.
-As shown in Figure 10, probation officers used delegated authority and high risk delegated authority 9,787 times in CY 2018, a 7% increase over CY 2017 (9,119).
-The use of high risk delegated authority, which increased 10% in the past year, largely accounts for that increase, with CY 2018 being the second consecutive year high risk delegated authority was used more frequently than delegated authority.
-Following a sharp increase in use from CY 2014 to CY 2015, the use of delegated authority has continued to increase but at a decreasing rate.
+As shown in Figure 10, probation officers used delegated authority and high risk delegated authority 9,219 times in CY 2019, a 6% decrease over CY 2018 (9,787).
+The use of high risk delegated authority decreased for the first time since implementation - 7% in the past year.
+However, for the third consecutive year, high risk delegated authority was used more frequently than delegated authority.